gustavokei/gc-dportal-caps/README.md

-# A Game Portal NodeJS REST API
+# A NodeJS middleware for an old anime game

-This server listens to front-end requests, fetches data from a MSSQL database, and then sends the response back.

 The name "dportal" refers to a [Dimensional Portal](https://grandchase.fandom.com/wiki/Dimensional_Chasm), which is an element from the Korean game [Grand Chase (for PC)](https://grandchase.fandom.com/wiki/Grand_Chase_Wiki).